BPMN-sw-evol/MSGF-hub/README.md

 2. **IntelliJ IDEA**: To run and/or modify the project, you can download it from the [IntelliJ official website](https://www.jetbrains.com/es-es/idea/download/?section=windows).

 3. **Docker and Docker-Compose**: To use Docker correctly follow the steps below:
+   - Step 1: According to your need Use the following command to install WSL2
+     - ```wsl --list --o``` to know the available distributions.
+     - ```wsl --install -d "distribution-version"``` to install WSL2 with a specific distribution.
+     - Use the following command for upgrade to WSL2 ```wsl --version```
+     - If you want to know the installed WSL version ```wsl --set-default-version 2``` to change the version to WSL2.
-   - Step 1: Install Docker from the official website.(If you already have Docker Desktop installed, skip this step).
+   - Step 2: Install Docker from the official website.(If you already have Docker Desktop installed, skip this step).
-   - Step 2: Create a Docker Hub account from the official website, and log in to Docker Desktop.
-(If you already have an account, log in directly to Docker Desktop) WSL2: According to your need: Use the following command to install WSL2 wsl --list --o to know the available distributions. wsl --install -d "distribution-version" to install WSL2 with a specific distribution.
-Use the following command for upgrade to WSL2 wsl --version if you want to know the installed WSL version wsl --set-default-version 2 to change the version to WSL2.
+   - Step 3: Create a Docker Hub account from the official website, and log in to Docker Desktop.
+(If you already have an account, log in directly to Docker Desktop)

 5. **Java**: Install Java from the [official website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
    - Step 1: Download MSI installer version.